 Often, events are so jam-packed with information that attendees leave feeling energized, but without a specific direction.
 Provide recordings of sessions and message board highlights so that the information gleaned from the event is easy to find and easy to reference.

 Building a post-virtual event landing page is a great way to keep people engaged and coming back for the valuable information that you provided.
 Hubspot does a great job of this with their Inbound Event.

 If you have made some valuable connections, don’t be afraid to send them a follow-up gift!
 Swag.com has some great ideas for ready-made gifts for high-value clients that you can use throughout the year.
-You can also find some ideas here!

 The bottom line is that each new obstacle that the pandemic presents to sales and marketing professionals is an opportunity to flex our creative muscles and find opportunities where there were none before.
 Focusing on the attendee experience for online conferences and virtual events is the best way to get some real time ROI.
 With the right attitude and focus, this can be a great chance for growth!